deadrootsec/goscout/README.md

 ## Disclaimer

-GoScout is a pattern-matching tool and is not a guarantee that all secrets will be found.
+GoScout is a pattern-matching and analysis tool and is not a guarantee that all secrets will be found.
 It should be used as one part of a comprehensive security strategy.
-Always perform thorough security reviews and follow best practices for secret management.
+Always perform thorough security reviews and follow best practices for secret management and system hardening.